The Year-god’s Daughter

 The woman in amber robes stood and beckoned to the litter-bearers.
 They lifted their burden and followed her up the inclined lane and out of sight, into the palace precincts.
 Queen Helice, seizing her daughter’s hand, hurried after.

-Word flowed over the crowd that the child lived.
+Word flowed over the crowd that the child lived— the bleeding was under control.

 Menoetius exchanged a smile with the lady beside him.
 Her face infused with new hope, she went off; Menoetius watched her enter the palace behind the others.